Remote Hearing Information

 The following procedures have been adopted by the Frederick County Circuit Court based on the above Guidelines.

-Many Court proceedings will be conducted remotely.
+Some Court proceedings may continue to be conducted remotely.
 However, the hearing types listed below will routinely be scheduled as in-person hearings and all parties appear are expected to appear in person unless a Motion for Remote Proceeding / Appear Remotely is granted.
 The forms are found here: Motion to Appear Remotely & Order Regarding Motion to Appear Remotely

 ALL contested matters including